ZoeHancox/tgcnn_activation_graphs/README.md

 The main code is found in the `tgcnn_act_graph` folder of the repository.
 See Usage below for more information.

 ```
+├── documentation             # Images and other background files
+├── test_graphs               # Tests for tgcnn_act_graph
 ├── tgcnn_act_graph           # Source files
-├── create_graphs.ipynb       # Example of how to use this code
+├── create_graphs.ipynb       # Example of how to use this code locally
+├── LICENSE.txt
 ├── README.md
-└── requirements.txt
+└── requirements.txt          # Which packages are required to run this code
 ```

 ### BUILT WITH